learlab/itell-strapi-demo/apps/research-methods-in-psychology/content/textbook/methods-of-knowing.md

 assignments:
 - summary
 chunks:
-- Learning-Objectives-198pt
+- slug: Learning-Objectives-198pt
+  type: plain
-- Intuition-752t
+- slug: Intuition-752t
+  type: regular
-- Authority-753t
+- slug: Authority-753t
+  type: regular
-- Rationalism-754t
+- slug: Rationalism-754t
+  type: regular
-- Empiricism-756t
+- slug: Empiricism-756t
+  type: regular
-- The-Scientific-Method-755t
+- slug: The-Scientific-Method-755t
+  type: regular
-- References-199pt
+- slug: References-199pt
+  type: plain
 cri:
 - question: What is the problem with relying on intuition?
   answer: Our intuitions can be wrong because they are driven by cognitive and motivational biases rather than logical reasoning or scientific evidence.